gudanna/website/README.md

 - Confirm the LinkedIn URL in `index.html`.
 - Add links to real campaign examples or published articles when available.
 - Replace the CV file whenever the resume is updated.

-Important: upload `profile-photo.jpg` to the repository root together with `index.html`, `style.css`, and `script.js`.
-The portrait will not display if this file is missing or renamed.